DMTF/Redfish-Mockup-Server/README.md

 1. If Python 3.4 or later is not installed, [download Python](https://www.python.org/downloads/ "https://www.python.org/downloads/") for your operating system and verify the Python installation again.

-1. Ensure that Python 3.4 or later is in your path:
+1. Ensure that Python is in your path:

     ```
     $ echo $PATH